econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 ## Template parameters

-`indexer.cfn.yaml` contains assorted [parameters] of the form `Provision*` that can be used to selectively provision and de-provision [resources].
-For a concise list of such parameters, see the [stack deployment file].
+`indexer.cfn.yaml` contains assorted [parameters] of the form `TryProvision*` that can be used to selectively provision and de-provision [resources].
+For a concise list of such parameters, see a [stack deployment file].
 See the template [conditions] section for associated dependencies.

 Note that even if a parameter is passed as `true`, the resources that directly depend on it will not be created unless the condition's dependencies are also met.
-All resources are eventually conditional on `ProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources in the stack.
+All resources are eventually conditional on `TryProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources.

-In practice this means that even if a parameter evaluates to `true`, the expected behavior might not occur: for example if `ProvisionStack` is `false`, then even if `ProvisionVpc` is `true` there still won't be any virtual private network resources because `ProvisionVpc` depends on `ProvisionStack`.
+In practice this means that even if a `TryProvision*` parameter is passed as `true`, the corresponding resource(s) might not be created.
+For example if `TryProvisionStack` is `false`, then even if `TryProvisionVpc` is `true`, virtual private network resources won't be created because `TryProvisionVpc` is conditional on `TryProvisionStack`.

-To minimize such situations the template also contains a [rules] section for build time parameter assertion, but pending the resolution of [`cfn-lint` issue #3630] the associated conditions should be considered the source of truth for static analysis-based determination of stack outcomes.
-Note that if an assertion fails, the update will silently halt before mutating any resources.
+In theory [rules] could be used to enforce parametric dependencies, thus generating an error in the case that `ProvisionVpc` is passed `true` but `ProvisionStack` is passed `false`, however rules have several prohibitive issues in practice:

+1. [`cfn-lint` issue #3630].

+1. If a rule assertion fails, rather than reporting an assertion error, the [GitSync status dashboard] instead simply halts the update with [GitSync event] type `CHANGESET_CREATION_FAILED` and following event message, misleadingly reporting that no changes are present when in fact the update failure was a result of failed rule assertions:

+   > Changeset creation failed.
+The reason was No updates are to be performed..

 ## Connect to services through bastion host

-Before you try connecting to the bastion host, verify that the `ProvisionBastionHost` [condition][conditions] evaluates to `true`.
+Before you try connecting to the bastion host, verify that the `TryProvisionBastionHost` [condition][conditions] evaluates to `true`.
 Note too that if you have been provisioning and de-provisioning other resources, you might want to de-provision then provision the bastion host before running the below commands, in order to refresh the bastion host [user data] that stores the